vijendran/SpringBootMySql/HELP.md

   * [https://dev.mysql.com/doc/refman/8.0/en/macos-installation.html](For mac)
 * Running the project can be done seemlessly using intellij UI with out any hustle
 * Database URl and credentials need to be updated only in DatabaseConnection.java

+### Things Yet to be done
+* Error page should be handled if imporper url is provided
+* Error page should be handled if imporper url is provided